Siddhantthorat/MovieBookingAppFrontend/README.md

 ### 2. Deploy Angular Frontend to S3
 Step 1: Build the Angular Application
 Before uploading the Angular application, ensure it is built for production:
+Ensure you have put the elasticbeanstalk url in the angular service and then crete dist folder

     ng build --prod
 This command creates a dist/ folder with the production-ready files.